A Sheaf-Theoretic Construction of Shape Space: Introduction and Main Results

+There are many more approaches to shape comparison worth mentioning.
+In similar spirit to the above, there is elastic shape analysis \cite{younes:1998, mio:2007,Srivastava2010} as well as approaches based on conformal geometry \cite{wang, Sharon}, currents \cite{valliant}, and varifolds \cite{charon}.
+Although each of these make varying assumptions on the geometric rigidity of the underlying shapes, the approaches of \cite{memoli} and \cite{bronstein:2010} are notable for working with probabilistic variations on the Gromov-Hausdorff model for shapes, which is the most general and works for arbitrary metric spaces.

-Finally, building on fundamental work of Schapira \cite{schapira-op,schapira-tom}, two topological transforms---the Euler characteristic transform (ECT) and the persistent homology transform (PHT)---were introduced in \cite{tmb} to allow for comparison of non-diffeomorphic shapes.
+Finally, the shape space model that we propose builds on fundamental work of Schapira \cite{schapira-op,schapira-tom}, who implicitly developed the Euler characteristic transform (ECT), which was later developed alongside the persistent homology transform (PHT) in \cite{tmb} to compare triangulable shapes.
 The ECT and PHT have two useful properties: standard statistical methods can be applied to the transformed shape and the transforms are injective \cite{Ghrist:2018aa,cmt}, so no information about the shape is lost via the transform.
 The utility of the transforms for applied problems in evolutionary anthropology, biomedical applications and plant biology were demonstrated in \cite{Crawford:2017aa,10.1214/20-AOAS1430,ProSinatra,Amezquita-2022}.
-The shape space we construct in this paper is a dramatic generalization of the sheaf-theoretic formulation of the PHT found in \cite{cmt}.